 Step by step guide on how to find an editor for your book.

-Let’s find you an editor!
+Let’s find an editor!

 Hey, you!
 Are you writing a book?
 Congratulations!
 The next step is to find the perfect match for an editor.
 The good news is that it’s super easy to find the perfect editor for your book and writing style.
 The bad news is that for most self-publishers, editing services are the majority of your budget!

-Prep to find a book editor
+Prep to find an editor

 When it comes to book editing services, it’s important to have the right editor for your project.
 But how do you find an editor?
 There are several factors to consider when choosing a book editor.
 First, you need to set the following before looking for an editor:

 - Type of editing

 Editors are the gatekeepers of your writing career.
 If your editor is good, they can improve your book exponentially.
 If they’re bad, they could be a big waste of time and money.
 So it’s important to find the right editor for you and your book.

 Our goal is to help you publish the best version of your book!

 What are the costs of editing a book?
 (Find an Editor)